Device Request API

 In addition to the HTTPS transport security between the user’s device and Ionic.com’s servers, these APIs have additional layers of security as part of the request and response body formats.
 One benefit of this is that data can be securely transferred through any TLS-breaking man-in-the-middle proxy.

 Additional security measures are used in certain request and response types to allow the transfer of data between the Key Appliance and the user’s device without Ionic.com or any other service or attacker learning the contents of those messages.
-This is possible due to keys which are part of the Secure Enrollment Profile (SEP), which is securely formed during registration.
+This is possible due to keys which are part of the Secure Enrollment Profile (SEP), which is securely formed during enrollment.

 High Level Description of Format